jozanza/p8/README.md

 > Additionally, if you want support for moonscript, be sure to install [moonc](http://moonscript.org/#installation)

 ## Getting Started

+It's just a few steps to get going.
+And it should only take a couple minutes :beers:.

 To start out, create your project directory.
 Then from inside of your project directory, follow these instructions: